Kinovarobotics/kinova-ros/README.md

 roslaunch kinova_bringup kinova_robot.launch kinova_robotType:=j2n6s300 kinova_robotName:=right kinova_robotSerial:=PJ00000001030703133
 '''

-These parameters are optional and can be dropped of only one robot is connected.
+These parameters are optional and can be dropped off when only one robot is connected.

 **use_urdf** specifies whether the kinematic solution is provided by the URDF model.
 THis is recommended and the default option.